travlr-archived/CodeDepot/README.rst

 the past 40 years, the open source community has shown that open participation most often provides better results than that of a closed system.
 We present here a decentralized organization where every member of the community has the opportunity provide direction through proposals, discussion and ultimately to that of solutions.
-We suggest that Decentralized Autonomous Organizations, a new concept now available through cutting edge technology, will provide many benifits over conventional and centralized organizational structures where they are applicable.
+We suggest that Decentralized Autonomous Organizations [#]_, a new concept now available through cutting edge technology, will provide many benifits over conventional and centralized organizational structures where they are applicable.